sociocs/sociocs-docs/README.md

 ## Would I get a notification on a new incoming message?

 Yes.
 Our web app and mobile apps generate notifications when new messages are received in your inbox.

+## What do you mean by web app?

+Web app is our website / web portal available at <a href="https://app.sociocs.com" target="_blank">app.sociocs.com</a>.